Radio Emission from Broad Absorption Line Quasars: Data Reduction

 The sample was observed with the VLA A configuration at 5.5 and 9.0\,GHz with a bandwidth of 2\,GHz and an angular resolution of 0.20\arcsec--0.33\arcsec.
+At $z$ = 0.4--2.8, the corresponding spatial scales are $\sim$ 1--3\,kpc.
 These observations were carried out between July and August 2023 with a total time of 7 hours for 13 objects in two bands, which yield an integrated time of approximately 10 minutes on each target in each band and an image sensitivity of about 10\,$\mu$Jy\,beam$^{-1}$.
 The data were calibrated using the VLA calibration pipeline version 6.4 and the Common Astronomy Software Applications (CASA) version 6.5.
 A standard flux density calibrator, either 3C\,48, 3C\,147, or 3C\,286, was used for each target.

 To produce the radio maps, we used a cell size of 0.05\arcsec to properly sample the beam that has a FWHM of $\sim$ 0.3\arcsec.
 The maps were created in a region of 1024 $\times$ 1024 pixels centered on the source coordinates to check for the presence of extended emission or nearby sources.
 We modeled the main target, along with the nearby sources if present, using the CLEAN algorithm.
 If a bright source is outside the mapped region, we enlarged the image to include the bright source to reduce the effect of its side-lobes.
 We created the images using natural weighting, which maximizes the sensitivity at the expense of compromising the angular resolution.
 Self-calibration was not applied to the targets due to the insufficient signal-to-noise (S/N) ratio.